 Caring for your retainer after braces or Invisalign

 Whenever you brush your teeth, you should brush your retainer, especially before bed!
 We recommend using a separate toothbrush for your retainer.
 Essix retainers and the metal Hawley style retainers are to be cleaned often with antibacterial soap and NOT with toothpaste.
 Toothpaste is for your teeth, not plastic retainers.
 Beware of soaking your retainers in denture cleaner, because cleaning so over time will cause the retainer to be stained yellow.
 Thoroughly rinse your retainer with plain water before placing it back in your mouth.
 For more tips on cleaning your retainer, check out our blog here!

-Lost or Damaged RetainersWhen not being worn, you should store your retainer in your retainer case, we have many cases and are ALWAYS happy to provide a new retainer case WITHOUT CHARGE!
-Please always keep your retainer case in a safe and secure place.
-Wrapping it in a napkin could lead to throwing it out or leaving it behind, and leaving it in the reach of small children or your pet are also a recipe for disaster.
+How do I store my retainers when I’m not wearing them?
+A great question!
+Our team will always provide you with a retainer case with your retainers.
+Although, it’s a good idea to keep your old Invisalign case as a backup.
+And remember, when not being worn, you should store your retainers in your case and keep your case in a safe and secure place.
+Wrapping it in a napkin could lead to throwing it out or leaving it behind, and leaving it in the reach of small children or your pet is also a recipe for disaster.

 Still have questions about proper retainer wear and care?